You are most likely getting to the point where your safety razor has approximately a quarter inch of soap scum build-up.

 The next step is to use your toothbrush the same way you did with the soap and water.

-Stir your toothbrush around in the alcohol and then try to scrub out the rest of the soap scum that is on your safety razor.
+Stir your toothbrush around in the alcohol and then scrub out the rest of the soap scum on your safety razor.

 The alcohol will do wonders on your safety razor.